⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

-It is deliberately small: a coloured icon, a short rule title, and one or two sentences of context.
-Pair them in a 3-column grid to present a set of rules together.
+It is deliberately small: an optional example image, a coloured icon, a short rule title, and one or two sentences of context.
+Pair them in a grid to present a set of rules together.

 Anatomy